-Poles made of coniferous wood are often treated in this way and, to be classified under subheading code 4403 10, they must be at least 6 metres long but no longer than 18 metres.
-Their circumference at the butt end must be at least 45 centimetres but mustn't be greater than 90 centimetres.
+Poles made of coniferous wood are often treated in this way and, to be classified under subheading code 4403 10, they must be at least 6 meters long but no longer than 18 meters.
+Their circumference at the butt end must be at least 45 centimeters but mustn't be greater than 90 centimeters.

 Roughly squared wood is a tree trunk - or a section of a tree trunk - that has had its round surfaces reduced to flat surfaces by an axe, adze or by coarse sawing to form wood that has a roughly rectangular - including square - cross-section.
 Roughly squared wood is classified under heading code 4403.

 - half-squared wood - this is wood that has been prepared on two opposite faces only, ready to be cut at a sawmill for further use as roofing timber